Disease/Disorder

 - Diagnosis of acute (e.g., contusion or strain) or chronic muscle injury (myopathy or denervation).

-- Evaluation of fascia injury or inflammation
+- Evaluation of fascia injury or soft tissue or synovial inflammation in rheumatologic conditions

 - Joint aspiration/injection, peri-tendinous injection, or peri-neural injection, in which US can be used to accurately and efficiently guide the needle to the target region.